Detection and Estimation of Local Signals: Basic Calculations and the Case of at Most One Change.

+Using Proposition 2, we can calculate numerically the expected sample path of $V_s$ or $Z_s = V_s/\sigma_s$ to see how we might go about detecting local signals.
+In the case that there is only one signal and, say, $\xi > 0$, the expected path is typically maximized at $t$.
+Hence, if we assume there is at most one change at some unknown value $t_0$, we put $Z_t = [\ell_\xi(t) - \Psi(t)'A \ell_\theta]/\sigma(t)$, and use the maximizing value of $|Z_t|$ as an estimator of $t_0$, provided $\max_t |Z_t| > b$ for a suitable threshold $b.$ (In Section 3 we discuss the segmentation of the values of $t$ in the case of multiple signals by considering local extrema of $|Z_t|$, judged against appropriate local backgrounds.)

+For the case of at most one change, the false positive error probability is $\Prob_0 \{ \max_t |Z_t| \geq b \}$.
 To evaluate this probability, we distinguish essentially two cases, one where $f$ is continuous and the second where it is discontinuous.
-The case where $f$ is the indicator of a half line or an interval (of unspecified length) is discussed in \cite{FaLSi18}.
+The case where $f$ is the indicator of a half line or an interval (of unspecified length) is discussed in \cite{FaLSi20}.
 Here we assume that $f$ is continuous and piecewise differentiable.
-An approximation based on Rice's formula is given by
+An approximation based on Rice's formula along the lines suggested by Hotelling (1939), Davies (1976) and others is given by

 {\bf Proposition 3.}